Skip to content

 3. Using Intuitive Data Structures

-Python comes with high-level data structures like lists, dictionaries, and sets that have clear semantics making code more self-explanatory:
+Python offers high-level built-in data structures like lists, dictionaries, and sets, whose clear semantics make code more self-explanatory:

 # List of students' grades